MatthewHarrigan/fret/README.md

 then by random string

-Once you are comfortable with the note and its positions you can run the command with the --inclusive flag which play all the other note from the previous days
+Once you are comfortable with the note and its positions you can run the command with the '--inclusive' flag which play all the other note from the previous days (not including the first day)

     python3 fret.py --day 12 --level beginner --inclusive

 If it's getting too easy you can change to level easy, hard or impossible.

+Inspired by Guitarist / Teacher Mike Walker (http://www.mike-walker.co.uk/)

 The default order is open strings first then the other notes.
 In Mike Walker's terms, planetary and orbital notes.
 The idea is that each planetary note is next